unnKoel/react-plugin-component/README.md

 After a lot of efforts made, finally I found an open source repository called `devextreme-reactive` that introduces a plugin pattern of developing components.
 Thus I started to learn its source code in order to obtain the key idea, that inspires me to develop this pattern.

-The mean of this repository is to check if this plugin pattern is able to work well in developing low-code tool as a solution.
+The mean of this repository is to check if the plugin pattern is able to be used in developing low-code tool as a solution.